 - ECE: Standards determined by the Economic Commission for Europe.
 This multinational standard is used by more than 50 countries in Europe, and any helmet with this sticker must meet the current ECE 22.05 standard.

 - SNELL: Standards determined by the Snell Memorial Foundation.
 This is a voluntary testing procedure, and is only required by certain race bodies.
-The current standard is SNELL M2015 for street-use helmets, and SA2015 for race-use helmets.
+The current standard is SNELL M2020 for street use.

 If your helmet does not have at least one of the above stickers, you should confirm that you are riding with an actual helmet and not, say, a salad bowl.
 Helmet look-alikes that do not have a DOT or ECE sticker are known as “novelty” helmets.
 These are unsafe, offer zero protection and are illegal to wear while riding in areas or circumstances where helmet use is legally required.